istio/istio.io/content/blog/2018/egress-mongo/index.md

 Since [MongoDB Wire Protocol](https://docs.mongodb.com/manual/reference/mongodb-wire-protocol/) runs on top of TCP, you can control the egress traffic to your MongoDB as traffic to any other [external TCP service](/blog/2018/egress-tcp/).
 To control TCP traffic, a block of IPs in the [CIDR](https://tools.ietf.org/html/rfc2317) notation that includes the IP address of your MongoDB host must be specified.
-The caveat here is that the IP of the MongoDB host is not stable and could not be known in advance.
+The caveat here is that sometimes the IP of the MongoDB host is not stable or known in advance.

 In the cases when the IP of the MongoDB host is not stable, the egress traffic can either be [controlled as TLS traffic](#egress-control-for-tls), or the traffic can be routed